ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

 ## Lesson 5: Annotating documents
 {: #wks_tutless_ml5}

-In this lesson, you will learn how to use the Ground Truth Editor to annotate documents in {{site.data.keyword.knowledgestudioshort}}.
+In this lesson, you will learn how to use the ground truth editor to annotate documents in {{site.data.keyword.knowledgestudioshort}}.

 ### About this task

-For more information about human annotation, see [Annotation with the Ground Truth Editor](/docs/services/watson-knowledge-studio/user-guide.html#wks_hagte).
+For more information about human annotation, see [Annotation with the ground truth editor](/docs/services/watson-knowledge-studio/user-guide.html#wks_hagte).

 ### Procedure